jmcd73/tgn-wms/docs/SETUP.md

 1. ### Printers
-    Printers need to be defined in Cups before being configured in `Admin => Printers` Goto http://<yourhost>:{CUPS_PORT} (631 or if in docker environment whatever you set CUPS_PORT to) Add remote printers in CUPS
+    Printers need to be defined in Cups before being configured in `Admin => Printers` Goto `http://<yourhost>:{CUPS_PORT}` (631 or if in docker environment whatever you set CUPS_PORT to) Add remote printers in CUPS
     Return to the Admin => Printers screen and you should be able to select the CUPS configured print queue Give the printer a friendly name if using the default PDF queue
     * **Name** - `PDF Printer`
     * **Options** - Leave this blank for PDF if you are printing to a CAB or Zebra printer then the command language files need to reach the printer without having been put through a filter so set this to `-o raw`
     * **Queue name** - This is the result of the application doing an lpstat and is a list of the CUPS print queues select `PDF` or whichever printer you have configured
     * **Set as default for these actions** - Here you will see a list of CakePHP Controllers and actions if you wish this printer to be the default printer for a specify Controller::action then check the box next to it.
+For a list of the currently configure Controller::actions that may require a default to be set see [PRINTING.md](PRINTING.md#application-print-controller-action-list)

 1. ### Production Lines
     Production Lines allow you to specify a printer for pallet label printing